Changing your life is more about mindset than anything else.

 Once you have recognized an aspect of your life that you’ve outgrown, it’s time to get specific about what you want to replace it with.

-And you need to get very specific!
+You need to get very specific!

 Don’t just say “I want a better job,” or “I want a loving relationship”.
 Get specific about what that is.
 Imagine it.
 Daydream about it.
 Feel it!
 Work out every detail in your mind.